There are many advantages and disadvantages of direct marketing that you need to consider before launching a campaign.

 Advantages of direct marketing

-- Personalization - Allows you to send targeted messages according to customer needs (Kotler & Keller, Marketing Management ).
+- Personalization – Allows targeted messages to be delivered based on customer needs (Kotler & Keller, Marketing Management ).

-- Mesurability - The results of the campaigns can be easily analyzed (Ries & Trout, Positioning: The Battle for Your Mind ).
+- Measurability – Campaign results are easily analyzable (Ries & Trout, Positioning: The Battle for Your Mind ).

-- Direct interaction - promotes a dialogue with the consumer (Peppers & Rogers, The One to One Future ).
+- Direct interaction – Promotes dialogue with the consumer (Peppers & Rogers, The One to One Future ).

 - Risk of rejection – Some customers perceive direct marketing as intrusive (Don E. Schultz, Integrated Marketing Communications ).

-- Data management - requires up -to -date and secure database (Philip Kotler, Principles of Marketing ).
+- Data management – Requires an up-to-date and secure database (Philip Kotler, Principles of Marketing ).

-Segmentation makes it possible to effectively target customers according to their characteristics.
+Segmentation allows you to effectively target customers based on their characteristics.
 Here are the main methods:

 1. Demographic segmentation